TheoBounac/SUMMER-SCHOOL-RL/README.md

  </p>

 Press `9` to deactivate the elastic band and `7` / `8` to raise / lower the robot.
-Use the remote to navigate in the UI.

 ---
 ## 4️⃣ 🚀 Launch the deploy.py code